 Rhinophyma is a condition that causes the nose to become enlarged and deformed, most commonly seen in men over 50.
 It is a subtype of rosacea, a chronic skin condition that affects the face.
 Rhinophyma is caused by the thickening of the skin on the nose, as well as an increase in the number and size of sebaceous glands.
 This can result in a bulbous, red, and bumpy nose.
 It is important to note that while rhinophyma is often associated with heavy alcohol consumption, the link is not well established.

 Treatment for rhinophyma typically involves reducing the size of the nose through surgical procedures such as excision, skin resurfacing, or laser therapy.
-The goal of treatment is to improve the patient’s appearance and self-esteem, as well as to improve breathing by opening the nasal airway.
+The goal of treatment is to improve the patient’s appearance and self-esteem and to improve breathing by opening the nasal airway.
 In some cases, a combination of surgical and non-surgical treatments may be needed.

 Rhinophyma is a skin disorder that predominantly impacts the nasal area.
 It leads to an enlarged, bulbous nose that may appear reddish and bumpy or exhibit a mix of both characteristics.
 The precise origin of rhinophyma remains unclear, although scientific research suggests that it may emerge due to an undiagnosed and untreated severe form of rosacea, known as phymatous rosacea.